Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 # Protocol Comparisons

 Now, let's do some comparisons.
 We will use following Fat-Tree topology sizes : (2,2,1), (2,2,2), (3,3,1),(3,3,3),(4,4,1) and (4,4,2) with
-FRRs BGP, IS-IS, and Openfabric implementation.
+FRRs implementation of BGP, IS-IS, and Openfabric.
 A single-leaf device is used for the failure test.
 We should expect OpenFabric to perform better than vanilla IS-IS due to the flooding optimization it contains.

 ## Messaging Load Comparison

 The below plot shows the Messaging load (Number of packets induced) due to single leaf device failure.
 The X-axis contains the fat-tree type and the number of nodes in that fat tree.
-For example, a 2_2_2_(10) is a fat-tree with 10 Nodes.
+For example, a `2_2_2_(10)` is a fat-tree with `10` Nodes.
 It is expected that messaging load will increase as the size of the fat tree grows, but you can see how that differs among various protocols.